 By: Rebecca Perkins MD, MSc, FACOG

-Approximately one out of every five women I see presents for a problem related to the
+Approximately one out of every five women I see presents for a problem related to the human papillomavirus (HPV).

-New data show, and my practice confirms, that most HPV infections do not "clear" but rather go dormant and reactivate later in life.
+New data show, and my practice confirms, that some HPV infections do not "clear" but rather go dormant and reactivate later in life.
 Most of my patients are in their thirties and forties.
 Almost all are married.
 One had been abstinent for 26 years before her first positive HPV test.

 To prevent cervical cancer, I evaluate my patients with abnormal Pap or HPV testing with biopsies of their cervix.
 Some of these women develop severe pre-cancerous changes and require a minor surgical procedure to remove the diseased portion of their cervix before they develop invasive cancer.
 I have to monitor the others for years with painful cervical biopsies to make sure they are not developing cancer.